jockerz/redis_simple_orm/README.md

+# WARNING: Not Stable Yet

 # Redis Simple ORM

 Redis ORM in Simple Way.
 If you find this module is too simple, please take a look on [walrus](https://walrus.readthedocs.org).

 > __NOTE__: Please be aware, that this module is way too simple.
+> Your data will likely will be replaced without warning.
 > Do not use for your main data storage.
-> Better to use for cache or temporary alike storage with redis

 ## Installation